ianBanksia/stacks-invaders/README.md

 To facilitate trading and use of current tooling, the art and metadata will also be persisted on IFPS, making this the first DMT hybrid token on Stacks.

+# MINT PROCESS
+Only one Invader can be generated per block, which creates an interest dynamic regarding the block competition.
+- Users need to be aware of the risk of a mint not proceeding;
+- Users need to be aware that any STX spent acceleratting their transactions can't be refund;
+- Users need to be aware that only one transaction will succeed per block;

 # SMART-CONTRACT
 Please use the BACKEND folder to find any examples and SmartContract code.
 Deployed version can be found here: https://explorer.hiro.so/txid/SPV8C2N59MA417HYQNG6372GCV0SEQE01EV4Z1RQ.stacks-invaders-v1?chain=mainnet

 # USER INTERFACE
 Please use the FRONTEND folder to find UI example

 # IFPS and Image Generation
 (to be documented)

 # HOW TO HELP
 This project was done as a side-task during a week where I was suffering from hay fever and therefore not in a position to dedicate myself to DeFi and more complex numbers.